FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The Controller is a functional element that, upon receiving a Controller Input instance, repeatedly generates Trial Input instances for the Measurer and collects the corresponding Trial Output instances.
+: The Controller is a functional element that, upon receiving a Controller Input instance, repeatedly generates Trial Input instances for the Measurer and collects the corresponding Trial Output instances.
 This cycle continues until the stopping conditions are met, at which point